Rebranding to your advantage

 Airlines think we will choose them because they have friendly service representatives, competitive process, convenient routes, frequent flyer programs, on time schedules, and a complimentary beverage service.
 United, Delta Airlines, American Airlines, Southwest, Jet Blue — it does not matter which one, they all promise “all of the above.”
 (Read about the airline industry here)

 These are not switching triggers.
-These are the bare minimum that any airline CAN offer to simply consider itself an airline today.
-These are business practices and in no way represent switching triggers because theoretically at least, airline customers today, enjoy all of these things.
+They are the bare minimum that any airline CAN offer to simply consider itself an airline today.
+These are business practices.
+They no way represent switching triggers.
+They are, theoretically at least, airline customers today, enjoy all of these things.

 Banks are just as guilty, believing that customers would switch if they had the ability to have friendly tellers, free checking, convenient hours, plenty of ATMs and low fees.
 Our council to clients is deliver ALL of the table stakes and fix the category best practices.
 Then, and only then, can you focus on our second and third questions cited earlier.
 Once you fix the category failings you can concentrate on the highly emotional intensities that define a share stealing strategy.